ehsan-ali-th/fp_on_picoblaze/README.md

-This is the software impplementation of IEEE-754 Double-Precision arithmethic on Xilin PicoBlaze.
-Fidex IDE has been used to develop, and simulate the project.
+The software implementation of IEEE-754 Double-Precision arithmetic on Xilinx PicoBlaze.
+Fidex IDE has been used to develop and simulate the project.

 Author: Ehsan Ali, ehssan.aali@gmail.com All rights reserved.